jobizil/restaurant-listing/README.md

 ### Restaurant Directory | About Us

-This project aims to specialize in providing consumers a complete and accurate electronic listing of Restaurants located throughout Lagos State and possibly Nigeria.
+This project aims to specialize in providing users a complete and accurate electronic listing of Restaurants located throughout Lagos State and possibly Nigeria.
-By utilizing a Smart Search Technology, consumers searching for Restaurants and Dining locations, now have the ability to search for restaurants by City or State and by other various search methods including proximity.
+By utilizing a Smart Search Technology, users searching for Restaurants and Dining locations, will have the ability to search for restaurants by City or State and by other various search methods including proximity.

 When users finally find a restaurant that interests them, they can easily get more information of that restaurant like directions on how to get to the location, or read reviews from that restaurant and also have an idea of the average meal cost.